romilly/start-apl/manuscript/Chapter1.md

 It's a binary file, so don't try to edit it!

 Names are useful.
 If you are working on more than one project, you can have several workspaces, one for each project.
-Each ahs a name which will help you find the workspace you want to use for any given session.
+Each has a name which will help you find the workspace you want to use for any given session.

+## Merging

 ## Finishing your session